jdcloudcom/en/documentation/Hyper-Converged-IDC/Cloud-Cabinet-Service/Introduction/Benefits.md

 - **Efficient Delivery Platform**

-  With the efficient delivery platform provided by Cloud Cabinet Service, customers can view the cabinet, bandwidth, IP resource and hosted device purchased; provide network traffic monitoring and alarm functions; open the ticket by one-click and track ticket progress on line.
+  With the efficient delivery platform provided by Cloud Cabinet, customers can view the cabinet, bandwidth, IP resource and hosted device purchased; provide network traffic monitoring and alarm functions; open the ticket by one-click and track ticket progress on line.

+- **"One-stop" Diversified Value-added Service**

+  JD Cloud & AI, on the basis of providing IDC basic business products, provide customers with resource management, network monitoring, hardware scheme, operation and maintenance and other value-added productions.
+Customers can select suitable services and products according to their respective business features.